cilium/cilium/Documentation/policy/language.rst

 PortRuleKafka is a list of Kafka protocol constraints.
 All fields are optional, if all fields are empty or missing, the rule will match all Kafka messages.
+There are two ways to specify the Kafka rules.
+We can choose to specify a high-level "produce" or "consume" role to a topic or choose to specify more low-level Kafka protocol specific apiKeys.
+Writing rules based on Kafka roles is easier and covers most common use cases, however if more granularity is needed then users can alternatively write rules using specific apiKeys.

 The following fields can be matched on:

 Role
-  Role is a case-insensitive string which describes a group of API keys necessary to perform certain higher level Kafka operations such as "produce" or "consume".
-A Role automatically expands into all APIKeys required to perform the specified higher level operation.
+  Role is a case-insensitive string which describes a group of API keys necessary to perform certain higher-level Kafka operations such as "produce" or "consume".
+A Role automatically expands into all APIKeys required to perform the specified higher-level operation.

-  The following values are supported:
+  The following roles are supported:

-	- "produce": Allow producing to the topics specified in the rule
+    - "produce": Allow producing to the topics specified in the rule.
-	- "consume": Allow consuming from the topics specified in the rule This field is incompatible with the APIKey field, i.e i.e APIKey and Role cannot both be specified in the same rule..
+    - "consume": Allow consuming from the topics specified in the rule.

+  This field is incompatible with the APIKey field, i.e APIKey and Role cannot both be specified in the same rule.
-  If omitted or empty, all keys are allowed.
+  If omitted or empty, and if APIKey is not specified, then all keys are allowed.

 APIKey
   APIKey is a case-insensitive string matched against the key of a request, e.g. "produce", "fetch", "createtopic", "deletetopic", et al Reference: https://kafka.apache.org/protocol#protocol_api_keys.
-If omitted or empty, all keys are allowed.
+If omitted or empty, and if Role is not specified, then all keys are allowed.

 APIVersion
   APIVersion is the version matched against the api version of the Kafka